fla-pi/associationplot_stdresiduals/README.md

 ![Alt text](https://github.com/fla-pi/stdres_assocplot/blob/main/Rplot_transformed.gif)

-FInally, it is also possible to create an association plot from the standardized residuals of Monte Carlo simulations.
+Finally, it is also possible to create an association plot from the standardized residuals of Monte Carlo simulations.
 You can do this by passing the argument <code>simulate = T</code>.
 You can also change the number of iterations via the <code>B</code> argument (the default is 2000):

 ```
 > aspl(table, simulate = T, B = 10000)